DENSO (OTCMKTS:DNZOY) Reaches New 1-Year High at $41.95

 DENSO Co.
 (OTCMKTS:DNZOY)’s share price reached a new 52-week high during trading on Tuesday .
 The company traded as high as $41.95 and last traded at $41.36, with a volume of 23618 shares traded.
 The stock had previously closed at $40.95.

-A number of equities analysts have recently commented on DNZOY shares.
-Zacks Investment Research raised DENSO from a “hold” rating to a “buy” rating and set a $45.00 price target for the company in a report on Tuesday, December 21st.
-Jefferies Financial Group lowered shares of DENSO from a “buy” rating to a “hold” rating in a research note on Tuesday, October 19th.
+Several analysts have recently weighed in on DNZOY shares.
+Jefferies Financial Group cut DENSO from a “buy” rating to a “hold” rating in a report on Tuesday, October 19th.
+Zacks Investment Research upgraded shares of DENSO from a “hold” rating to a “buy” rating and set a $45.00 price target for the company in a report on Tuesday, December 21st.

 The firm’s 50 day moving average price is $37.90 and its two-hundred day moving average price is $35.63.
 The company has a market cap of $64.93 billion, a P/E ratio of 21.92 and a beta of 0.94.
 The company has a debt-to-equity ratio of 0.17, a quick ratio of 1.31 and a current ratio of 1.81.